EmbodiedVision/slot_attention_normalization/README.md

 Markus Krimmel, Jan Achterhold, and Joerg Stueckler: \
 **Attention Normalization Impacts Cardinality Generalization in Slot Attention**\
-Accepted for Transactions on Machine Learning Research (TMLR), 2024
+In Transactions on Machine Learning Research (TMLR), 2024

 If you use the code provided in this repository for your research, please cite our paper as: